thunder-engine/thunder-doc/reference/pipelinetask.rst

 Methods Description
 -------------------

-.. _api_PipelineTask_6f9dc8b7:
+.. _api_PipelineTask_a73d2f9e:

  void **PipelineTask::analyze** (:ref:`World<api_World>` * *world*)

-This method can be used to analyze a scene graphs for the provided *world*.
+This method can be used to analyze a scene graphs for the provided world.

 ----

-.. _api_PipelineTask_164fea5b:
+.. _api_PipelineTask_73c09682:

  void **PipelineTask::exec** ()